helrond/clbsj.org/_event_series/why-black-religion-matters.md

 ---
 layout: event-series
-title: "Why Black Religion Matters"
+title: Why Black Religion Matters
 slug: why-black-religion-matters
+tagline: >-
-tagline: "A deep dive into the transformative and revolutionary aspects of Black religion."
+  A deep dive into the transformative and revolutionary aspects of Black religion.
-keywords: bible, activist, black
+keywords: 'bible, activist, black'
 sort_order: 1
+published: true
 ---

 In honor of "Black August," CLBSJ is embarking on a deep dive into the